A Chrysanthemum Bursts in Cincoesquinas

 Un crisantemo estalla en cinco esquinas (A Chrysanthemum Bursts in Cincoesquinas) is a 1998 Argentine, Brazilian, French, and Spanish comedy-drama film written and directed by Daniel Burman, in feature film debut.
 It was produced by Diego Dubcovsky.
 It stars José Luis Alfonzo, Pastora Vega and Martin Kalwill, among others.

-Film critic Anthony Kaufman, writing for indieWIRE, an online community of independent filmmakers and aficionados, said Burman's A Chrysanthemum Burst in Cincoesquinas (1998) has been cited as the beginning of the "New Argentine Cinema" wave.
+Film critic Anthony Kaufman, writing for indieWIRE, said the film has been cited as the beginning of the "New Argentine Cinema" wave.

 Synopsis

 The story takes place in South America at the turn of the 20th century.
 As a child, Erasmo was left with a nurse by his parents, who had to escape a waging civil war.
 Erasmo is now a grown man.
 He has lost his parents, and now his foster mother is brutally murdered.
 He seeks to avenge her death, and the culprit is the landowner and head of state, El Zancudo.
 Erasmo befriends a poor Jew named Saul, who is prepared to help him in his undertaking.
 Along the way, Erasmo finds allies, adversaries, love, and then Magdalena.